2021 Climate Action Plan

 Increase engagement and participation in current sustainability and climate justice events and initiatives across the college.

 Strategy 2.3 aims to advance awareness of and participation in current sustainability and climate justice engagement offerings at the college.
 Actions to promote this include establishing sustainability awareness training into student and new employee orientation, recognizing accomplishments with an annual award ceremony and better utilizing tools such as GivePulse to promote and track engagement.

 Enhance awareness of operational sustainability initiatives, including how students, staff, and faculty impact and can engage with these efforts.

 Strategy 2.4 supports educational efforts and behavior change campaigns that promote operational sustainability at the college.
-This includes supporting outreach and engagement-related strategies across Scopes 1 & 2, Scope 3 and Resiliency focus areas, such as strategic energy management and sustainable purchasing.
+This includes supporting outreach and engagement-related strategies across Scopes 1 and 2, Scope 3, and Resiliency focus areas, such as strategic energy management and sustainable purchasing.

 Goal 3 – Community Connection: By 2026, PCC is an anchor institution to advance sustainability and climate justice in the broader community, with a focus on engagement with Black, Indigenous, and People of Color-led initiatives and frontline community priorities.